digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 However, the operators of the ledger infrastructure nodes may still wish to review and vet any DAML code before allowing it to execute.
 One reason for this is that the DAML interpreter currently lacks a notion of reproducible resource limits, and executing a DAML contract might result in high memory or CPU usage.

-Thus, DAML Ledgers generally allow some form of vetting a package before running its code on a node.
+Thus, DAML ledgers generally allow some form of vetting a package before running its code on a node.
-Not all nodes in a DAML Ledger must vet all packages, as it is possible that some of them will not execute the code.
+Not all nodes in a DAML ledger must vet all packages, as it is possible that some of them will not execute the code.
 For example, in :ref:`global state topologies <global-state-topologies>`, every :ref:`trust domain <trust-domain>` that controls how commits are appended to the shared ledger must execute DAML code.
 Thus, the operators of these trust domains will in general be allowed to vet the code before they execute it.
 The exact vetting mechanism is ledger-dependent.